patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/text-input/text-input.md

 * When a value is too long to be fully displayed in a text field, use [truncation](/design-guidelines/content/grammar-and-terminology#truncation).
 * Provide a [text area](/documentation/react/components/textarea) for input anticipated to be longer than a single line.
 * Pre-populate fields with known values when possible, like a default IP address, for example.
-* When presented in a form, the initial input field is usually the first input field required.
-The primary input field should receive focus when the form is presented to the user.

 ### Help
 **Placeholder text**